You are here

 Our stellar teaching and research have earned the University of Minnesota Duluth high rankings in U.S. News and World Report's "America's Best Colleges" issue.

 Our campus is spread over 244 acres (~1 km²) and overlooks Lake Superior, the largest freshwater lake in the world.
 There are more than 50 buildings that are connected by concourses and hallways.
 Enrollment at UMD is approximately 9,500 undergraduate and 1,100 graduate students, including over 300 international students from over 40 countries.

 Beyond academics, there are a number of seasonal and year-round activities.
-Locals enjoy athletic, sport and recreational activities including sailing, skiing, rock climbing, hockey, soccer and even surfing!
-The campus also has its own performing arts theater, art museum, music hall and planetarium.
+Locals enjoy athletics, sports, and recreational activities including sailing, skiing, rock climbing, hockey, soccer, and even surfing!
+The campus also has its own performing arts theater, art museum, music hall, and planetarium.